-There are more "Linux" distributions than days in the year and there is not much agreement between them.
-Thus, you will be obliged to compile yourself the software and my contribution will be limited to some advises and in giving you the source code and the "makefile".
+If you have some knowledge in computer science, you may prefer to compile yourself the source code.
+This should be possible without too much hassle but my contribution will be limited to some advises and in giving you the source code and the "makefile".
 This will allow you to make the compilation.
-You should succeed because "Diaoulek" is only using standard libraries and it was developed under a derivative of Debian/Ubuntu.
-However, if for some reason, you are unable to make it, you still can install "wine" and use the Windows installer "Diaoulek-1-6.setup.exe".
-This will work well because this file was created and tested under Linux Mint 17 with "wine".
+You should succeed because "Furch-Diaoulek" is only using standard libraries and it was developed under a derivative of Debian/Ubuntu.
+However, if for some reason, you are unable to make it, you still can install "wine" and use the Windows installer "FDiaoulek-2-01.setup.exe".
+This should work well enough (but not perfectly, some icons will be missing and the font chooser will be ugly).

-Software "Diaoulek" is written in C (gcc) and is only using standard libraries.
-You must install the graphic library "gtk2+", then the "glib" which is an extension of "gcc" and is included, at least for Ubuntu, into "gtk2".
-You also need for the sound the library "libsndfile" and for the connexion to Internet, the library "libcurl".
+Software "Furch-Diaoulek" is written in C (gcc) and is only using standard libraries.
+You must install the graphic library "gtk3", then the "glib" which is an extension of "gcc" and is included, at least for Ubuntu, into "gtk3".
+You also need for the sound the library "libsndfile" and for the connection to Internet, the library "libcurl".
 You also need the "ttspico" library for the voice synthesis.
 In order to make the compilation possible, all these libraries must be installed with their "headerfiles" and you must have the "make" utility.

-The source code of "Diaoulek" is given to you with its "headerfiles" and some other files necessary for the documentation and the internationalization.
+The source code of "Furch-Diaoulek" is given to you with its "headerfiles" and some other files necessary for the documentation and the internationalization.
 You have also the "makefile" whose name is here "makediaou".
 It is then enough for you to write in a terminal the command: